KevinWMatthews/blog_jekyll/source/_posts/2018-12-03-hello-world-in-c.md

 ---
 title: Hello, World in C
 layout: post
-tags: [c, cmake, docker, docker-compose, hello-world]
+tags: [c, cmake, docker, docker-compose]
 ---

 ...and an introduction to this blog.